aletya/SeniorAssassinsFullstack/README.md

 # Senior Assassins
 Contributers: Alex Yang and Yaseen Halabi
 ## Overview
 This is a simple, clean full-stack web application to facilitate Senior Assassins, an irl last man standing game.
-A demo is live at https://senior-assassins-frontend.datprojack.repl.co/ (loads slow, needs warmup time)
+A demo is live at https://aletya.github.io/SeniorAssassinsFullstack/.
 ## Motivation
 Previously, our highschool had used manual methods, marking changes in the game state by hand, but we thought that it would be much simpler to have a computer do all the heavy lifting.
 ## Game rules